-- Potato Creek State Park on Indiana's Worster Lake, will open access to 10 trails of nearly 13 miles with the addition of a trackchair.
-The combination of a new inn (opening in 2024) and an accessible pier, means that a truly accessible experience will be available throughout the property. - Buckhorn State Park offers miles of trail, beach, and groomed winter trails that will be accessible by trackchair.
-The park has a new adaptive kayak, accessible fishing pier, 'accessible campsites and a cabin.'
-The trackchair, first in a Western Wisconsin State Park, expands the state's adaptive equipment inventory.

-Pipestem Resort State Park of West Virginia will expand reach to over 15 miles of hiking trails including views of the 1,000-ft-deep Bluestone River Gorge with the addition of a trackchair.
-Soon, renovation of the aerial tram that traverses the gorge will include The Americans with Disabilities Act (ADA) accessible gondolas.
+- Potato Creek State Park, on Indiana's Worster Lake, will open access to 10 trails of nearly 13 miles with the addition of a trackchair.
+The combination of a new inn (opening in 2024) and an accessible pier means that a truly accessible experience will be available throughout the property. - Buckhorn State Park offers miles of trail, beach, and groomed winter trails that will be accessible by trackchair.
+The park has a new adaptive kayak, accessible fishing pier, accessible campsites, and a cabin.
+The trackchair, the first in a Western Wisconsin State Park, expands the state's adaptive equipment inventory. - Pipestem Resort State Park of West Virginia will expand reach to over 15 miles of hiking trails, including views of the 1,000-ft-deep Bluestone River Gorge, with the addition of a trackchair.
+Soon, renovation of the aerial tram that traverses the gorge will include the Americans with Disabilities Act (ADA) accessible gondolas. - Giant City State Park in Illinois attracts one million visitors each year.
+This year-round, multi-use facility hosts a variety of programming that will benefit from the donated trackchair, including hiking, fishing, photography, and the fall Becoming An Outdoors-Woman program.